Graduate Student Union

 4. Funds may NOT be used for classroom expenses, personal copies, or membership fees.

-5. Applications will be accepted until January 27, 2014 at 4:00 PM.
-Applicants use the form available at http://uofl.me/as-gsu.
+5. Applications will be accepted until January 28, 2015 at 4:00 PM.
+Applicants MUST use the form available here.
 Applications will be reviewed and funds awarded based on the quality of the application.
 Be sure to attach a detailed budget of expected expenses for your project (see FAQs).
 You may also attach any other supporting documents, including but not limited to abstracts, travel itineraries, flight/hotel quotes, and software/product descriptions.
 If you are driving to and from your destination for research or conference travel, please include total mileage.
 The GSU reserves the right to vet all applications to verify need and authenticity.

-6. Completed applications can be dropped off at the A&S Graduate Education Office, Gardiner Hall LL10a, or submitted by email to email@example.com.
+6. Completed applications can be left in Associate Dean Pfeffer’s mailbox, A&S Dean’s Office, 2nd floor, Gardiner Hall, or submitted by email to email@example.com.

-8. For more information, please contact Hillary Barter, Program Assistant Sr., Graduate Education and Advising (firstname.lastname@example.org) or Dr. Wendy Pfeffer, Associate Dean for Graduate Education (email@example.com).
+8. For more information, please contact Dr. Wendy Pfeffer, Associate Dean for Graduate Education (firstname.lastname@example.org).

 A list of frequently asked questions about the research fund application and process can be found here.